 The test that I'm going to show you is a dynamic test done by hand cranking the engine.
 If you're looking to do a resistance test of the 24X crank sensor, forget about it... such a resistance test for the 24X crank sensor does not exist.

 The only way to test the 24X crank sensor is in action (as the engine is being manually cranked)... and this article will show you how.

 If you need to know if this 24X crank sensor test applies to your specific 3.1L or 3.4L GM vehicle, take a look at the ‘Applies To:’ box on the right and scroll with the ‘Next > >’ button to see all of the applications.

 Here are the contents of this article at a quick glance:

 You don't need any expensive tools to test the crank sensor on your 3.1L or 3.4L V6 engine.

 Tools You'll Need:

-The most obvious symptom of a BAD Crank Sensor is the Check Engine Light lit nice and bright and the following Diagnostic Trouble Code stored in the PCM's memory.
+The most obvious symptom of a BAD crank sensor is the check engine light (CEL) lit nice and bright and the following diagnostic trouble code stored in the PCM's memory.

 Below is a simple list of more specific symptoms that accompany a BAD crank sensor: